-Our free clinic in Charleston, SC, is able to operate and serve hundreds of uninsured patients who live or work on Johns, James and Wadmalaw Island – thanks to the good will and contribution of our donors.
+Our free clinic in Charleston, SC, is able to operate and serve hundreds of uninsured patients who live or work across the Barrier Islands – thanks to the good will and contribution of our donors.
 Each month, the Clinic pays tribute to one of our many generous supporters who seek to improve the overall health and goodwill of the community.

 This month, we shine a spotlight on The Sister of Charity Foundation of South Carolina!

-The Sister of Charity Foundation recently awarded Barrier Islands Free Medical Clinic a grant of $2500, of which will go towards the clinic’s mission to provide free health care services to those who live or work on Johns, James or Wadmalaw Islands and cannot currently afford health insurance.
+The Sister of Charity Foundation recently awarded Barrier Islands Free Medical Clinic a grant of $5000, of which will go towards the clinic’s mission to provide free health care services to those who live or work on Johns, James or Wadmalaw Islands & Folly Beach, or who serve downtown Charleston’s hospitality industry, and cannot currently afford health insurance.

 BIFMC: Your organization strives to address “the root causes and effects of poverty in South Carolina strategically, using our own resources to reduce poverty through action, advocacy and leadership.”
 How does poverty affect all of us as a community?
 Why do you feel is it important to lift others out of poverty if you have the resources to do so?